 We recommend a re-test period of 5-6 months for the average person.
 However, if you’re making extreme changes, you could see changes in your Methylation patterns in as few as 3-4 months

-With our multi-omic expertise and our strict adherence to process control, we deliver outstanding services, of the greatest quality, performed in a timely manner to generate the results you need when you need them.
+With our multi-omic expertise and our strict adherence to process control, we deliver the highest quality services, performed in a timely manner to generate the results you need when you need them.

 *All services include complimentary consultation and experimental design.